Household Cavalry Composite Regiment: 2nd Household Cavalry Regiment

 The Household Cavalry Training Regiment remained in Home Forces until September 1941 when it was redesignated as the 2nd Household Cavalry Regiment and joined the Guards Armoured Division.
-It acted as the divisional reconnaissance unit until 27 February 1943 when it was replaced by 2nd Battalion, Welsh Guards.
+It acted as the divisional reconnaissance unit until 27 February 1943 when it was replaced by the 2nd Battalion, Welsh Guards.

 In July 1943 it was assigned to the Second Army and in June 1944 it landed in Normandy as part of VIII Corps.
 Thereafter it served throughout the North West Europe Campaign until the end of the war with VIII and XXX Corps.
 On 19 June 1945, it rejoined the Guards Division (replacing 2nd Welsh Guards).

 Household Cavalry Reserve Regiment

-The Household Cavalry Reserve Regiment was formed in September 1939 and remained in Home Forces until March 1941 when it was disbanded.
+The Household Cavalry Reserve Regiment was formed in September 1939 and remained in the Home Forces until March 1941 when it was disbanded.